For Investors

 In a consolidation phase, a market stops being a list of companies and becomes a battlefield with distinct fronts.
 The right analysis doesn't ask "how many companies operate in this niche?" but "how many players are fighting for control of which layers of the stack, and what are their structural weaknesses?"

-In the aquaculture software market, we identified five active fronts within a 90-day window in early 2026: corporate, insider spin-off, private equity, legacy hardware, and API-first startup.
+In the aquaculture software market, we identified five active fronts within a 90-day window in early 2026: corporate titan, insider spin-off, private equity heavyweight, legacy walled garden, and aggressive consolidator.
 Each is fighting for control of a different layer of the technology stack — data normalization, compliance reporting, hardware lock-in, and distribution.
 None of them is fighting for the same thing, which means none of them directly cancels the others out.

 Technique: draw a "battle front map" instead of a competitive matrix.
 X-axis: market layer (data, compliance, hardware, applications).
 Y-axis: each player's position (dominance, presence, absence).
 White spaces are your entry points.